edgedock/dcmartin/setup/README.md

 wget -qO ibm.biz/horizon-setup | bash
 ```

+The `init-device.sh` script automates the setup, installation, and configuration of devices.
+Instructions for usage are provided below.

 Detailed [documentation][edge-fabric] for the IBM Cloud Edge Fabric is available on-line.
 A Slack [channel][edge-slack] is also available.

 **Note**: _You will need an IBM Cloud [account][ibm-registration]_